The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. Where do I go to apply for Women’s Health Medicaid for breast or cervical cancer patients?

-A. Any uninsured, low-income woman who has been diagnosed with breast or cervical cancer should go to the county health department in their county of residence.
-You may contact Public Health at 404-657-3143 for county health department locations.
-Information about the program can also be obtained from the Georgia Cancer Control Section by e-mail email@example.com or by telephone 404-657-3156.
+A. A. Any uninsured, low-income woman who has been diagnosed with breast or cervical cancer should go to the county health department in their county of residence.
+You may contact the Department of Public Health at 404-657-2700 for county health department locations.
+Information about the program can also be obtained from the Georgia Cancer Control Section by email firstname.lastname@example.org or by telephone 404-657-3156.

 Q. What medical services does Medicaid cover?